robomq/robomq.io/docs/deviceIntegration.md

         gpio.remove_event_detect(mpin)

-Now you can see all the messages been sent via [robomq.io](http://www.robomq.io) to the dashboard.
+Now all your data will be sent via [robomq.io](http://www.robomq.io) broker to the our dashboard application.
+The only thing you need to accomplish is just open your dashboard in a Web browser.

 ##Messaging with MQTT

-In the above example we fulfilled message sending by creating a producer method and call it in the sensor program.
+In the example above we implemented sending message by creating a producer module in AMQP protocol and call its `send()` function in the sensor program.
 However there are more than one way we can build a producer as [robomq.io](http://www.robomq.io) supports multiple protocols.
-Now we are going to show you one more example how to send messages using the MQTT protocol followed by an example using STOMP.
+Now we are going to show you one more example how to send messages using the MQTT protocol.

-For MQTT, the only difference is the producer code.
-Modify the "producer.py" as follow:
+You only need to change the producer module.
+Modify the "producer.py" as bellow:

 	import sys, os, json
 	import paho.mqtt.client as mqtt